How Spark Developer Can Be Compared to Hadoop Developer

 Spark Developer Resume

-While browsing through numerous Spark developer resumes, one may wonder what skills and expertise should a great developer have?
+While browsing through numerous Spark developer resumes, one may wonder what skills and expertise should a great developer has?
 Here is what you should look for in Spark developer resume:

 - Knowledge of Java.
 Hands-on experience with Python, Scala, and R would be a huge plus.